MAcc Frequently Asked Questions

 - I added a course during the Module 2/4 schedule adjustment period.
 When must the additional tuition and fees be paid?

-- To avoid a late fee, all amounts due must be paid by the "fees due date" listed in the tables above.
+- To avoid a late fee, all amounts due must be paid by the "fees due date" listed in Module Dates.
 Note that if you get tickets to sporting events, fees due will have to be paid prior to picking up the tickets.
 For questions about fees, report to S113 Criser Hall.

-- No. Preparatory courses (such as TAX 5005 or ACG 5637), courses such as ACG 6905 (Independent study), ACG 6940 (Supervised Teaching), graduate accounting service courses (such as ACG 5005, ACG 5065, or ACG 5075), or courses offered by other academic units are not substitutes for the graduate accounting courses listed in the tables above.
+- No. Preparatory courses (such as TAX 5025, TAX 5027, ACG 5637 or ACG 5647), courses such as ACG 6905 (Independent study), ACG 6940 (Supervised Teaching), graduate accounting service courses (such as ACG 5005, ACG 5065, or ACG 5075), or courses offered by other academic units are not substitutes for the graduate accounting courses listed in MAcc Course Availability.

 - May graduate students in other degree programs enroll in graduate accounting modules listed above?

-- Courses such as ACG 6888 and ACG 6387 are open to all UF graduate students on a space available basis.
-Graduate students who meet all admission requirements to the Master of Accounting program and who have completed all required prerequisites or their equivalent may submit a petition to enroll in other graduate accounting courses.
+- Graduate students in other programs who meet all admission requirements to the Master of Accounting program and who have completed all required prerequisites or their equivalent may submit a petition to enroll in other graduate accounting courses.
 Students with approved petitions will be added to the course on a space available basis.

 - Will I be able to register for MAcc business core courses during my University assigned registration appointment time?